db4rr/soapconf23/slides.md

 * Markdown, the lesser evil (*mind the flavours*)
 * Testing all new goodies for both source formats
 * Decisions for compatibility - examples:
-    * Equations: MML as external files
+    * Equations: MathML as external files
     * Diagrams: Mermaid (*ask Daniel on a coffee break*)

 Note: